Going it Mostly Alone: the Publishing Path of A Perfect Blindness

 Such as trying to implement tools and advice for Social Media power users before you understand what Social Media is actually useful for.
 And the first thing it’s not useful for is directly selling books.

 I hear all the howls of derision pouring at the screens upon which those words were just read, the same as I blurted when I first read them.
-Yet this time I know to hold up a mirror to that scorn, and ask its makers “How many times have you seen an ad on social media, clicked on it, and then actually paid for something?”
+This time I know to hold up a mirror to that scorn, and ask its makers “How many times have you seen an ad on social media, clicked on it, and then actually paid for something?”

 I’m not talking about ads that made me aware of something that I later went off to buy, but seeing a link, clicking right then, immediately feeding my credit card number or PayPal information in, and pressing “buy now.”